cappe987/DVA218-lab3/README.md

 - [X] Put header files separately.
 - [X] Sender Window: send all data before sending quit and going to teardown.
 - [X] Use semaphore for packets_in_window in Sender Window.
-- [ ] Fix bug where windowFront goes too far in Sender Sliding, causing infinite loop.
+- [ ] Fix bug where windowFront goes too far in Sender Sliding.
 - [ ] Write lab report.